Hasansattar/Gen_AI_Parctice/05_microservices_all_in_one_platform/20_serverless_containers/08_azure_container_apps/05_github_actions/az_container_app/README.md

                 --env-vars 'APP_SETTING=my-setting'
     ```

+  ### NOTE:  In run: | az containerapp create , ==> we can also pas "update" instead of create . update work in both cases create the container app and update the container app

     - Replace placeholders (e.g., `myacrregistry`, `myapp`, `myresourcegroup`, `mycontainerapp`) with your actual values, ensuring they are all in lowercase.
     - Ensure `AZURE_CREDENTIALS` is a JSON object containing `clientId`, `clientSecret`, `subscriptionId`, and `tenantId`.